 Prior to our visit we were told that disabled guests with a valid state issued disability sign are offered a discounted rate of $18 per day, plus tax.
 When we arrived at the Waldorf the valet staff members were not aware of this policy, however when we shared that we had been told this by our media contact, they readily gave us this price.
 I would recommend that you share with them that you read it here, and request the discounted rate.

 Other important Information about the Waldorf

-Disney Perks: Guests of the Waldorf still DO NOT receive the Disney resort perks such as free parking in the parks, 60 days advance FastPass+ reservations, or guaranteed park admission if the parks are full.
-However there is bus transportation to the parks (see below), though it’s not with Disney transportation.
-Sometime in 2019 Waldorf may get the 60 day advance Fastpass+ perk, but when that will happen is unknown.
+Disney Perks: Guests of the Waldorf still DO NOT receive the Disney resort perks such as free parking in the parks, early 7 am Individual Lightning Lane reservations, or guaranteed park admission if the parks are full.
+However, there is bus transportation to the parks (see below), though it’s not with Disney transportation.

 Smoking: The Waldorf is a smoke-free environment.
 There are designated outdoor smoking areas.
 Guests who smoke in their rooms will be charged $250 per day.